brandur/sorg/content/drafts/ruby-memory.md

 generically assign any type to any variable finally starts to fall away; we immediately see that an `RVALUE` is just a big list of all the possible types that Ruby might hold in memory.
-These types are all compacted with a C `union` so that all the possibilities can share the same memory.
+These types are compacted with a C `union` so that all the possibilities can share the same memory.
 Only one can be set at a time, but the union's total size is only as big as the largest individual type in the list.

 To help concrete our understanding of a slot, lets look at one of the possible types it can hold.
 Here's the common